Argentina’s government is wooing entrepreneurs with a new law

 The government plans to provide technical and financial assistance to 13 accelerator programs — 10 dedicated to technological and social ventures and three to science-based ventures — with the creation of a new seed fund program.

-Financial assistance will come from various channels, including soft loans, non-reimbursable contributions, and the FONDCE.
-Over the next year, the government also plans to co-create with the private sector ten new accelerators, making it an exciting time for programs that help Argentine entrepreneurs drive their companies forward.
+Financial assistance will come from various channels, including soft loans, non-reimbursable contributions and the FONDCE.
+Over the next year, the government also plans to co-create with the private sector 10 new accelerators, making it an exciting time for programs that help Argentine entrepreneurs drive their companies forward.

 Finally, companies that wish to raise funding by selling equity, or offering convertible notes online via crowdfunding platforms, can now do so.
 The Entrepreneurs’ Law enables crowdfunding platforms to register their services and help entrepreneurs across the country receive investments for their projects with ease.
-An interesting component to point out is that the law also grants a secondary crowdfunding market to be implemented, allowing investors to sell their equity and convertible notes, and therefore, injecting liquidity into the market.
+An interesting component to point out is that the law also grants a secondary crowdfunding market to be implemented, allowing investors to sell their equity and convertible notes, and, therefore, injecting liquidity into the market.

 A new wave of startups coming to life

-Despite years of political and economic uncertainties, Argentina has managed to produce of some of Latin America’s biggest startup success stories.
-The country is home to 4 out of the region’s nine most valuable “unicorn” technology companies.
+Despite years of political and economic uncertainties, Argentina has managed to produce some of Latin America’s biggest startup success stories.
+The country is home to four out of the region’s nine most valuable “unicorn” technology companies.
 But it’s time for VCs to start paying attention to today’s entrepreneurs.

 Even though Argentina is still in the early stages of this new government-startup collaboration, it will be exciting to witness firsthand all of the incredible things Argentine entrepreneurs can accomplish when they have the support of the government and friendlier conditions to operate.

-With a boost in investments, a new wave of companies will also be able to generate jobs that will have a real social, environmental, and economic impact on the country.
-The struggles Argentine entrepreneurs once faced will be mitigated with the Entrepreneurs’ Law, however, eliminating these hurdles completely will require even more guidance and support from the startup community.
+With a boost in investments, a new wave of companies will also be able to generate jobs that will have a real social, environmental and economic impact on the country.
+The struggles Argentine entrepreneurs once faced will be mitigated with the Entrepreneurs’ Law; however, eliminating these hurdles completely will require even more guidance and support from the startup community.
 But there is hope that local investors will now be able to provide them with just that.Featured Image: Gisela Giardino/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0